MicrosoftDocs/customer-insights/ci-docs/measures.md

 - A [system refresh must be scheduled](schedule-refresh.md).
 - The custom schedule for a measure must coincide with the system refresh schedule.
   > [!NOTE]
-  > If the system refresh date is changed after you have scheduled custom schedules for your measures, your measures won't run.
-Change your measures to match the new system refresh schedule or change the system refresh schedule back.
+  > If the system refresh date is changed after you have scheduled custom schedules for your measures so that the dates no longer coincide, your measures won't run.
+Change your measures to match the new system refresh schedule.

 ### Create custom refresh schedules for measures